-If you read the suggested text, Girls Like Me you may write your 2-3 page paper in response to this book.
+If you read either of the recommended texts, Girls Like Me or Gender Queer, you may write your 2-3 page paper in response to this book.
+(If you read Girls Like Me and wrote a book review of it for a previous course with me, pick a different assignment option, or review Gender Queer.

 Include elements that were new to you, ideas that you want to know more about, things that bothered or raised issues for you.
 How will having read this book impact you as a clinician?
 Would you recommend assigning this book to future classes?
 Why or why not?
 This paper should be 2-3 pages in length.
-It SHOULD NOT be in APA format - just typed, double spaced, in 12 point font, with your name at the top.
+It SHOULD NOT be in APA format - just typed, double spaced, in 12-point font, with your name at the top.